uchicago-library/uchicago-library.github.io/docs/dibs.md

 separate applications:

 - the DIBS web app
-- `dibsiiif` a utility to format scanned images for display in a IIIF viewer
+- `dibsiiif`, a utility to format scanned images for display in a IIIF viewer

 Jointly, these two applications also require the following